yoelmatveyev/marthue/README.md

 # Marthue

 This virtual machine impelements a superset of both semi-Thue systems and Markov algorithms extended by input/output, termination and conditional jump mechanisms.
-A programs is organized as a list or array of rule blocks.
-Each block may be either a sequental Markov-style or a non-deterministic semi-Thue-like algorithm.
+A program is organized as a list or array of rule blocks.
+Each block may be either a sequental Markov-style or a non-deterministic Thue-like algorithm.
 Normally, termination of each block passes the resulting string to the next one.
-Conditional jumps to labeled blocks may overwrite the normal order of the operation and serve as subroutines.
+Calling labeled blocks as fuctions and returning from the fuction calls overwrites the normal order of the operation and adds a fuctional programming flavor to the machine.

 A Lispy interpreter of the Thue language, **thue.lisp**, which partly inspired this project, is added for historical purposes, although the Marthue engine includes all its capabilities.